brooth/jeta-site/mysite/home/markdown/code_generation.md

 ### `javax.annotation.processing`

 It's important to understand: `Jeta` is not evaluating the annotations by using reflection API at runtime but generates all the necessary code at compile-time.
-It allows to emit meta code as it's written by a hand.
+It allows to emit metacode as it's handwritten.
 Also, unlike reflection, it is possible to check the code for errors before it is being launched.

 ### How it works: